-With the return to competition scheduled for 1st July 2020 Pony Club NSW has prepared some example risk assessment documents to assist clubs in their return to sport which can be found below and in the download section below.
-Every club needs to complete a Risk Assesement, Covid Safety Plan, appoint a Covid Coordinator, and collect Coronavirus Self-Declaration Form from everyone attending; Resumption of Sport Guidelines and Checklists along with example Risk Assessment for Clubs/Zones can be found in the downloads.
+What do we NEED to do - Pony Club NSW has prepared some example risk assessment documents to assist clubs in their return to sport which can be found in the download section below, the most recent example includes information on excluding attendees from Victoria or NSW.
+Every club needs to complete a Risk Assesement, Covid Safety Plan, appoint a Covid Coordinator, and collect Covid-19 Self-Declaration Form from everyone attending; Resumption of Sport Guidelines and Checklists along with example Risk Assessment for Clubs/Zones - all can be found in the downloads.
 There are also an infographics and signage options to help general members understand their responsibilities in the return to rally days, and example signage about social distancing and hand washing.